ncpleslie/github-actions-workflows/README.md

 ## TL:DR - Got any full working examples I can just copy-paste?

 In the [full-examples](./full-examples/) directory you will find some complete examples that could be simply copy and pasted into your application.
+Just give us a star.

-## What is GitHub Actions?
+## What are GitHub Actions?

-GitHub Actions is a way of writing our automated pipelines to test, build, deploy our code.
+GitHub Actions are a way of writing our automated pipelines to test, build, deploy our code.
 Among many other things.
 More can be found [here](https://docs.github.com/en/actions) along with the official documentation.

 The official description is: